opensourcedesign/opensourcedesign.github.io/resources.md

 **This is a showcase of the many websites and platforms where you can find openly licensed icons, fonts, image, tools and other resources.** You can use them for any purpose, also commercial (some works have specific licenses, so always make sure it’s fine to use).

+> **Archived notice:** This page is kept online for historical reference and is not actively maintained.
+Some links may be outdated.

 ## Projects